knpuniversity/stripe/knpu/ep2-subscriptions/free-checkout.md

 But that's not *quite* everything we need to do.
 Thanks to the discount, Stripe will already know that it doesn't need to charge the user, and so, the customer doesn't need to have a card.
-But, the funny thing is, up until now, our `OrderController` is expecting that `stripeToken` to *always* be submitted.
+But, the funny thing is, up until now, our `OrderController` logic is expecting a `stripeToken` to *always* be submitted.

-Remember that's the token that we get back from Stripe, after submitting that credit card information to them.
+Remember that's the token that we get back from Stripe, after submitting the credit card information to them.
 We then pass that to `chargeCustomer()` and attach it to the Customer.

 ## Optionally Apply the Stripe Token

 But now, our code needs to be smart enough to *not* try to attach the token to the Customer for free orders.
-At the top, add some *sanity* code: if there is *no* token, and the shopping cart's total with discount is *not* free... well, we have a problem!
+At the top, add a *sanity* check: if there is *no* token, and the shopping cart's total with discount is *not* free... well, we have a problem!
 Throw a clear exception: the order is non-free... but we're missing the payment token!